 For turnitin.com, you will need to create an account at the website.
-When you are ready to enroll in the class, please use Class ID: 18556302 and enrollment key: wseng for World Studies - English 2.
+When you are ready to enroll in the class, for A day Periods 1 & 2 please use Class ID: 21719372 and enrollment key: wsea, for B day periods 5 & 6 please use Class ID: 21719373 and enrollment key: wseb.
 You will only need this information once.
 All your essays must be submitted through turnitin.com.

 For both sites (Remind and Turnitin), please create your user name using both your First and Last Names so your teachers can identify your messages and assignments easily.
-For turnitin.com, jot down which email address and password you used to set up your account.
+For turnitin.com, jot down or save which email address and password you used to set up your account.
+We only use turnitin once or twice a quarter, so it's easy to forget which email and password you used.